 Squeakie Natural Hand Sanitiser

 Formulated with natural antibacterial ingredients, the Squeakie Natural Hand Sanitiser keeps hands clean and germ-free without disrupting your hormones or immune system.
-Complying with the World Health Organisation hand sanitiser guidelines, this natural sanitiser contains Pure Milk Whey Alcohol, Sea Kelp, Rosehip Oil and Aloe Vera to remove bad bacteria without drying skin.
+Complying with the World Health Organisation hand sanitiser guidelines, this natural hand sanitiser contains Pure Milk Whey Alcohol, Sea Kelp, Rosehip Oil and Aloe Vera to remove bad bacteria without drying skin.
 Ideal for all skin types, including sensitive skin and delicate children's skin, this handy squeeze bottle is an essential germ-buster and can be kept in your handbag or the kids' schoolbags.

 Grants Kids Toothpaste in Blueberry

 The Grants range of adult & Kids toothpaste contains a natural blend of ingredients ingredients including Peppermint Oil, Cardamon, Celery, Thyme, Rosemary & Sage to fight bad bacteria, help prevent plaque build up and gum disease.
 They are all fluoride-free and promote healthy gums and teeth.
 The kids version has a delicious blueberry taste that kids love!